anhaidgroup/deepmatcher/README.rst

 ##################

 DeepMatcher is a python package for performing entity matching using deep learning.
-It provides built-in neural networks and utilities that enable you to train state-of-the-art deep learning models for entity matching using just 5 lines of code.
-The models are also easily customizable - they are modular and any subcomponent can be altered or swapped out for a custom implementation.
+It provides built-in neural networks and utilities that enable you to train and apply state-of-the-art deep learning models for entity matching in less than 10 lines of code.
+The models are also easily customizable - the modular design allows any subcomponent to be altered or swapped out for a custom implementation.

 As an example, given labeled tuple pairs such as the following: